 Outdoor Games—Active learning games, including Asparagus Pick, which tests a child’s ability to pick asparagus as their grandparents did, and Valley Scramble, an agricultural-themed spinoff of PBS Kids’ Kart Kingdom.

-Whole Foods Cooking School—Whole Foods Market Hadley will help get young ones capable in the kitchen with a free-admission event called Valley Kids Cook.
+Whole Foods Cooking School—Whole Foods Market Hadley help get young ones capable in the kitchen during the 2016 WGBY Asparagus Festival with a free-admission event called Valley Kids Cook.
 Children will enjoy working hands-on with locally grown crops.

 Agriculture & History

-Farmers’ displays and a WGBY tent will present information and documentaries about the agricultural history of our region, and the Pocumtuck Valley Memorial Association will showcase its Jurassic Roadshow of rocks, tracks, and fossils from the western New England.
+In 2016, farmers’ displays and a WGBY tent also presented information and documentaries about the agricultural history of our region, and the Pocumtuck Valley Memorial Association showcased its Jurassic Roadshow of rocks, tracks, and fossils from the western New England.

-With a nod toward environmentalism in agriculture, WGBY’s Asparagus Festival will serve its food and beverages using compostable serveware from Alternative Recycling Systems.
+With a nod toward environmentalism in agriculture, WGBY’s Asparagus Festival served its food and beverages using compostable serveware from Alternative Recycling Systems.
 The West Hatfield, Mass.-based waste management company will also handle all waste and recycling at the event.